-The church, dedicated to St Mary and St Gabriel, stands beside the large Mill Pool.
+The church, dedicated to St Mary and St Gabriel, stands above the large Mill Pool.
 There was a church here in the late Saxon period, dedicated to St Gabriel.
-The church was rebuilt in the 13th century and rededicated to bot St Gabriel and St Mary.
+The church was rebuilt in the 13th century and rededicated to both St Gabriel and St Mary.
 The tower remains from that 13th-century building, but the nave and chancel are 15th century, as are the pulpit, font, and chancel screen.

 In Stoke Gabriel is Sandridge Park, a Grade II* listed Regency mansion built by architect John Nash for Lady Ashburton in 1805.
 Nash designed the beautifully landscaped grounds overlooking the River Dart, and the Italianate mansion of stuccoed rubble.

 The Sandridge Estate itself dates to at least the 12th century when it was occupied by the Sandridge family under the Bishop of Exeter.
 It later passed to the Gilbert family of Compton Castle, who sold it to Lady Ashburton in 1770.